NithinKS007/EP-Microservices/README.md

 - move all secrets to a managed secret store with rotation and auditability
 - use short-lived credentials where possible instead of static secrets
-- terminate external TLS at the edge and encrypt east-west traffic with mTLS or service-mesh policy
-- isolate services in private subnets and restrict data stores to private network access only
-- use VPC peering or Private Link for managed dependencies where cross-network connectivity is required
-- replace permissive local trust with explicit workload identity and IAM-scoped access
-- add image signing, SBOM generation, and vulnerability scanning to the release pipeline

 ### Database Governance